shamblett/dart-1-billion-row-challenge/README.md

 The following results should be measured against the average timing(3 runs) for the python script calc_python_base_py which on the test machine was approx 472 seconds.
-Note that the test machine is a 20 × Core™ i9-10900T with 64Gb of Ram and SSD storage.
+Note that the test machine is a 20 × Core™ i9-10900T with 64Gb of Ram and SSD storage running stock Fedora 40.
 You will need more than 32G of RAM to run the tests marked * below.

 # Results